plugdata-team/plugdata/Resources/pddp/ELSE/standard~.md

   1st:
   - type: signal
     description: standard map chaotic signal

+methods:
+  - type: k <float>
+    description: sets the value of k

 info: This object was based on SuperCollider's "StandardN" UGEN;
 The standard map is an area preserving map of a cylinder discovered by the plasma physicist Boris Chirikov.